- Introduction

 Select the confirmation check box below, and click Done.

-You can view the API key that you created in the Auth tokens & API keys page.
+You can view the API key that you created on the API keys and tokens page.

 Configuring Twilio as a Source